jazzband/tablib/docs/formats.rst

 ===

 The ``sql`` format is export-only.
-It produces SQL INSERT statements (one per row) assuming the target table already exists.
-The table name can be passed as an argument or taken from the dataset's title (or defaults to ``data``), and values are rendered as ANSI SQL literals:
+It produces SQL INSERT statements (one per row) assuming the target table already exists with the same columns.
+The table name can be passed as an argument or taken from the dataset's title (or defaults to ``EXPORT_TABLE``), and values are rendered as ANSI SQL literals:

 - ``NULL`` for null values
 - ``TRUE``/``FALSE`` for booleans